oijkn/Docker-Raspberry-PI-Monitoring/README.md

 # Raspberry Pi & Docker Monitoring

+Introducing the Raspberry Pi monitoring solution using Grafana, Prometheus, Cadvisor, and Node-Exporter Stack!
+This project aims to provide a comprehensive and user-friendly way to monitor the performance of your Raspberry Pi.
+With Grafana's intuitive dashboards, you can easily visualize system metrics collected by Prometheus and Cadvisor, while Node-Exporter provides valuable information about the Raspberry Pi's hardware and operating system.
+The combination of these tools results in a powerful and efficient monitoring solution that will give you complete visibility into your system's health.
+Check out the project and take your Raspberry Pi monitoring to the next level !

 ## Introduction

 This repository contains a `docker-compose` file to run a Raspberry PI monitoring stack.
 It is based on the following projects: